-Arianna Barone, Colour & Design Expert

 Spruce up your powder room with a coat of paint on the wainscotting.
-Hues like Natural Linen CC-90, shown here, bring warmth and charm to the space, letting dark cabinetry and fresh greenery take centre stage instead.
+Hues like Natural Linen CC-90, shown here on the board and batten, bring warmth and charm to the space, letting dark cabinetry and fresh greenery take centre stage instead.
 Other colours we love for powder room wainscotting include:

 Upend traditional wainscotting design by pairing colourful wainscotting with a more neutral hue on the walls.
 Combinations to try include:

 Invite happiness into your home with cheery entryway wainscotting ideas.
-Try one of these combinations to up the wow factor:
+Try one of these combinations to up the wow factor—and use beadboard for a modern look:

 Upgrade your space and transform the oft-forgotten hallway with stunning wainscotting colour combinations, like: